Professor Angus Phillips

 Director, Oxford International Centre for Publishing

-Angus Phillips is a leading academic and author in the area of publishing studies, with many years experience of working in and with the publishing industry.
+Professor Angus Phillips is Director of the Oxford International Centre for Publishing.
 He has degrees from Oxford and Warwick universities, and before joining Oxford Brookes he ran a trade and reference list at Oxford University Press.
-He works as a consultant to the international industry and his books include Inside Book Publishing (with Giles Clark) and The Future of the Book in the Digital Age (with Bill Cope).
-His new book for Routledge, Turning the Page: the evolution of the book, was published in February 2014.
+He works as a consultant to the publishing industry and is often invited to speak at international conferences and events.
+His recent books include Inside Book Publishing (with Giles Clark), The Oxford Handbook of Publishing (with Michael Bhaskar), and Turning the Page.
+Forthcoming is Is this a Book? (with Miha Kovac).
+He is on the European Advisory Board of Princeton University Press and was a judge for the Bookseller industry awards for four years in a row.
 He is the Editor-in-Chief of the premier publishing journal Logos.

-1982 BA (Hons) Philosophy, Politics and Economics, Exeter College, Oxford University
+- MA Philosophy, Politics and Economics, Exeter College, Oxford University

-2004 Postgraduate Certificate in Teaching in Higher Education, Oxford Brookes University
+- Postgraduate Certificate in Teaching in Higher Education, Oxford Brookes University

 Membership of Professional Bodies

-Subject external examiner, MA Publishing, University College London, from 2011
+- External examiner, MA Publishing, University College London, 2011 to 2015

-Subject external examiner, MA Publishing, University of Central Lancashire, 2010 to 2014
+- External examiner, MA Publishing, University of Central Lancashire, 2010 to 2014

-Subject external examiner, MA Publishing, University of Plymouth 2004 to 2009
+- External examiner, MA Publishing, University of Plymouth, 2004 to 2009

-Fellow of Higher Education Academy
+- Fellow of Higher Education Academy

-Editorial Board of Learned Publishing 2007 to 2011
+- Editorial Board of Learned Publishing 2007 to 2011

-Editorial Board of Convergence from 2013
+- Editorial Board of Convergence 2013 to 2018

 - International Advisory Committee for the International Conference on the Book (held at Oxford Brookes in 2005)

 - Honorary Researcher, Chinese Institute of Publishing Science

 - Chair of the Association for Publishing Education 2010 to 2014

-- Judge for The Bookseller Industry Awards: 2010, 2011, 2012, 2013
+- Judge for The Bookseller Industry Awards: 2010 to 2013

 Books and other publications